mekas/mb1313600022/1313618016/README.md

 Rest Request

 ## App Features
-1. User can see movie trailers
+1. User can see movie trailers on youtube
 2. User can see movie details
 3. User can see score film
 4. User can save favorite movie in bookmark page
+5. User can edit profile
+6. User can search for the movie they want to search
+7. User can download movie trailer

 ## MockUp
 [MockUp](https://www.figma.com/file/Ot6NxjfLgW74iFswjCxSe2/Untitled?node-id=0%3A1)